BREMERTON, Wash. — This nondescript brown building in Bremerton hides a secret.

 Along with classic Spam teriyaki, they do vegan musubi with kimchi, one with bright red Redondo's Hot Dogs from Oahu, and rice balls that are pork-free.
 Their best seller?
 A Spam bacon avocado musubi.

 This handmade musubi inspires a line-up for every morning.
-An ambulance pulled up when we were shooting there, it seems to be the snack that keeps Bremerton's emergency services providers going strong.
+An ambulance pulled up when we were shooting there, and it seems to be the snack that keeps Bremerton's emergency services providers going strong.

 "We come here every shift, every shift at 9 o clock, if we're not running a call, we get our musubi.
 It's really good,” said Caleb Johnston, an EMT.